ddangelorb/jSBPstGis/README.md

 ## How this project was created

-This project was initially created using the [spring initializr](https://start.spring.io/) adding the following dependencies:
+This project was initially created using the [spring initializr](https://start.spring.io/), together with the following dependencies:

 - [Lombok](https://projectlombok.org/).
 Java annotation library which helps to reduce boilerplate code.
 - Spring Web.
 Build web, including RESTful, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.